Shashank-U-04/Text-Encryption-Decryption-system-GUI/README.md

 *   `input.txt` / `output.txt`: Example files for testing.

 ## 📝 License
-This project is open-source.
-Feel free to modify and distribute.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.